New Tools in Stock! Mouthpiece Backbore Reamers and Peg Hole Reamers Now Available!

 Stock Allowance

-As a general rule, stock removal during reaming should be approximately 3% of the hole diameter.
+As a general rule, stock removal for reaming should be approximately 3% of the hole diameter.
 To cut cleanly, reamers need enough material left from the prior operation.
 Too little stock can cause the tool to burnish rather than cut, while too much can overload and deflect the tool.

+The usual practice is to ream from 0.004" to 0.012" on diameter (e.g. 0.002" to 0.006" on a side) in finishing operations.
+Except in large diameters, seldom does one ream over 0.015".
 As drill sizes vary in increments of 1/64", it is found that theoretically 1/64" has been left for reaming, but in fact it is only 0.012", as most drills cut oversize by 0.002" to 0.004".

 In smaller sizes, especially those below ½", it's advisable to ream only 0.006" or 0.008" in diameter.
 This is relatively easy to arrange, as drill sizes come in smaller increments within this range.

-- Machine reaming: 0.010" for 1/4" holes, 0.015" for 1/2", up to 0.025" for 1.5" holes
+• Machine reaming: 0.010" for 1/4" holes, 0.015" for 1/2", up to 0.025" for 1.5" holes

-- Hand reaming: 0.001" to 0.003" stock allowance is typical
+• Hand reaming: 0.001" to 0.003" stock allowance is typical

 Product Design and Reaming